Algebraic codes, Horn's problem and Gromov-Witten invariants: Introduction

 In order to classify all the orbits we need to classify all the conjugacy classes of subgroups of $GL(n,\mathbb{F}_{q})$.
-In \cite{BM2} we studied cyclic coverings of the projective line that correspond to orbits defined by a cyclic subgroup, that is a subgroup in $GL(n,\mathbb{F}_{q})$ containing a cyclic subgroup $\mathbb{Z}_{p}$ for some prime number.
-In particular, we showed that any irreducible cyclic cover can be given by a prime ideal This ideal defines an affine curve in $\mathbb{A}^{2}(\mathbb{F}_{q})$ which has singularities, if there are some $d_{k}>1$ for some $1\leq k \leq n$.
+In \cite{BM} we studied cyclic coverings of the projective line that correspond to orbits defined by a cyclic subgroup, that is a subgroup in $GL(n,\mathbb{F}_{q})$ containing a cyclic subgroup for some prime number.
+In particular, we showed that any irreducible cyclic plane cover of the projective line can be given by a prime ideal This ideal defines an affine curve in $\mathbb{A}^{2}(\mathbb{F}_{q})$ which has singularities, if there are some $d_{k}>1$ for some $1\leq k \leq n$.
 But there exists an unique smooth projective curve birationally equivalent to this affine curve obtained by homogenization of the polinomial.
-Here we study the connection between ideal sheaves on $\mathbb{F}_{q}[x,y]$ and its numerical invariants together with the combinatorics of partitions of $n$ and the representation theory of the special linear group $SL(\mathbb{F}_{q},n)$.
+Here we study the connection between ideal sheaves on $\mathbb{F}_{q}[x,y]$ and its numerical invariants together with the combinatorics of partitions of $n$ and the representation theory of the general linear group $GL(\mathbb{F}_{q},n)$.
+In other words, we want to understand which subspaces are invariant by the action of elements of the general linear group or finite subgroups of $GL(n,\mathbb{F}_{q})$ and how the $GL(n,\mathbb{F}_{q})$ action on the Grassmannian changes the Grassmann code as this action simply permutes basis elements of the Grassmann code.

+When one considers as an alphabet a set $\mathcal{P}=\{P_{1},\ldots, P_{N}\}$ of $\mathbb{F}_{q}-$rational points lying on a smooth projective curve defined over a finite field, algebraic codes are constructed by evaluation of the global sections of a line bundle or a vector bundle on the curve.
 Any cyclic cover of $\mathbb{P}^{1}$ which is simply ramified corresponds to an unordered tuple of $n$ points on $\mathbb{P}^{1}$.
-We will consider more generally, configurations of $n$ points in $d-$dimensional projective space $\mathbb{P}^{d}\mathbb{F}_{q})$ which generically lie on a rational normal curve and we study the algebraic codes defined on it.
+More generally, in section \ref{sec4} we consider configurations of $n$ points in a $d-$dimensional projective space $PG(d,q)$ which generically lie on a normal rational curve (NRC) and we study the algebraic codes defined on it providing a complete classification in terms of divisors defined over the (NRC), see Theorem \ref{class}.
+These are the so called Reed-Solomon codes.
+Moreover, in the last section as an application of Horn problem we provide a set of generators of the ideal associated to any algebraic code constructed on the NRC over an extension $\mathbb{F}_{q}^{n}$ of $\mathbb{F}_{q}$.

 From now $\mathbb{F}_{q}$ will be a field with $q=p^{n}$ elements and $\mathcal{C}$ a non-singular, projective, irreducible curve defined over $\mathbb{F}_{q}$ with $q$ elements.